 - A The events of World War I remained fresh in American minds, many people had suffered through illness during a terrible flu epidemic. - B The events of World War I remained fresh in American minds because many people had suffered through illness during a terrible flu epidemic. - C The events of World War I remained fresh in American minds.
-And many people had suffered through illness during a terrible flu epidemic. - D No change
+And many people had suffered through illness during a terrible flu epidemic. - D no change

-Standard 5: Students will apply knowledge of grammar and rhetorical style to reading and writing.
+Standard 5: Students will expand and apply knowledge of grammar, usage, mechanics, and style to speak and write effectively, demonstrating standard usage when appropriate.